-A challenge test to measure the decontamination efficiency was conducted at pilot plant scale on process steps 2-4.
+A challenge test to measure the decontamination efficiency was conducted at pilot plant scale on process steps 2 and 4.
 The Panel considered that this challenge test was performed correctly according to the recommendations in the EFSA guidelines (EFSA, 2008).
-The fourth step is expected to be the most critical one for the decontamination, but drying and crystallisation (step 2) as well as extrusion (step 3) are relevant, too.
-Therefore, the Panel considered that these three steps (drying and crystallisation, extrusion and crystallisation, SSP) were critical for the decontamination efficiency of the process.
-Consequently, the temperature, the air flow and the residence time for the drying and crystallisation (step 2), as well as the temperature, the pressure and the residence time for extrusion and crystallisation (step 3) and SSP (step 4) should be controlled to guarantee the performance of the decontamination (Appendix C).
+The Panel considered that step 4 (SSP) was critical for the decontamination efficiency of the process.
+Consequently, the temperature, the pressure and the residence time for SSP (step 4) should be controlled to guarantee the performance of the decontamination (Appendix C).

-The decontamination efficiencies obtained for each surrogate, ranging from 90.9% to > 99.0%, have been used to calculate the residual concentrations of potential unknown contaminants in PET ( $C{res}$ ) according to the evaluation procedure described in the 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET' (EFSA CEF Panel, 2011; Appendix B).
-By applying the decontamination percentages to the reference contamination level of 3 mg/kg PET, the $C{res}$ for the different surrogates was obtained (Table 2).
+The decontamination efficiencies obtained for each surrogate, ranging from 95.6% to > 99.9%, have been used to calculate the residual concentrations of potential unknown contaminants in PET (C{res}) according to the evaluation procedure described in the 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET' (EFSA CEF Panel, 2011; Appendix B).
+By applying the decontamination percentages to the reference contamination level of 3 mg/kg PET, the C{res} for the different surrogates was obtained (Table 2).

-According to the evaluation principles (EFSA CEF Panel, 2011), the dietary exposure must not exceed 0.0025 $\mu$ g/kg body weight (bw) per day, below which the risk to human health is considered negligible.
-The Cres value should not exceed the modelled concentration in PET (Cmod) that, after 1 year at 25°C, could result in a migration giving rise to a dietary exposure exceeding 0.0025 $\mu$ g/kg bw per day.
-Because the recycled PET is intended for the manufacturing of bottles at up to 100%, the scenario for infants has been applied (water could be used to prepare infant formula).
-A maximum dietary exposure of 0.0025 $\mu$ g/kg bw per day corresponds to a maximum migration of 0.1 $\mu$ g/kg into food and has been used to calculate Cmod (EFSA CEF Panel, 2011).
-The results of these calculations are shown in Table 2.
+According to the evaluation principles (EFSA CEF Panel, 2011), the dietary exposure must not exceed 0.0025 $\mu g/kg$ bw per day, below which the risk to human health is considered negligible.
+The C{res} value should not exceed the modelled concentration in PET (C{mod}) that, after 1 year at 25°C, could result in a migration giving rise to a dietary exposure exceeding 0.0025 $\mu g/kg$ bw per day.
+Because the recycled PET is intended for the manufacturing of articles containing up to 100% recycled PET, the scenario for infants has been applied.
+Therefore, the migration of 0.1 $\mu g/kg$ into food has been used to calculate C{mod} (EFSA CEF Panel, 2011).
+The results of these calculations are shown in Tables 2 and 3.
 The relationship between the key parameters for the evaluation scheme is reported in Appendix B.